-Fishline’s Board of DIrectors is a governing body tasked with determinig strategic direction, adherence to its guiding principles and policies as well as oversight of the organization and staff.
+Fishline’s Board of Directors is a governing body tasked with determining strategic direction, adherence to its guiding principles and policies as well as oversight of the organization and staff.
 Members are asked to attend a majority of meetings, assist in fundraising efforts, and consider helping in other special projects.

 The Board usually meets once per month.
 If you are interested in joining the board, please contact the Executive Director at the below link to learn more about the role of our Board Members and the important work being done on behalf of Fishline.

 Due to the nature of our work, board meetings are closed to the public.
 A separate public meeting is held each April to update the community on the Fishline mission, goals, and success.
 Details on how to join will be posted as we approach that date.
 In the interim, all public comments can be sent to the Board President by clicking on the link below.